-Orange menu items indicate values that are set at the factory for a specific application.
-These values (with the exception of setting the clock to local time) should not be changed by the user.
+Orange menu items indicate values that are set by Solar Stik for a specific application.
+These values (with the exception of setting the clock to local time) should not be changed by the user without consulting tech@solarstik.com.

 Gray menu items highlight features that are NOT currently used in the PRO-Verter 5000.
 If TECH: 07 Show All Menus = "No", then items in a gray window will not be visible to the user.